BIGJRA/BIGJRA.github.io/rejuv.md

 - Does every table of contents hyperlink correctly bring you to the right section?
 Should be yes.

-- Are there moments of me being arrogant and disparaging?
-I started writing this as a teenager and I'm sure there are moments like this.
-I don't want to call a fight "easy" if there are players that might struggle with it, for example.
-Let me know!

 Welcome to my walkthrough of Pokemon Rejuvenation!

 While you're here, try checking out [my YouTube Channel](https://www.youtube.com/channel/UCsBx7xQxOKBsEP4k28h-KgQ)!